Conference Agenda

 🟥 Yass Prize Innovation | Amparo Suarez

 This impactful panel features Florida Yass Prize Awardees who share firsthand experiences on innovation, scaling, and navigating the evolving education landscape.
 Participants will gain insight into the Yass Prize application process and how the STOP principles drive sustainable, transformational, and outstanding school models.
 The session highlights how involvement in the Yass Prize extends beyond funding, fueling innovation, empowering leaders, and amplifying the role of families in education reform.
-Attendees will leave inspired and equipped to elevate their own programs and lead meaningful change in their communities.

 🟧 The CSG Social Skills Squad: Teamwork Tools from a Minecraft-Themed Program | Iris Pendleton